devil-cyber/CodingSpace/about.markdown

 <p style="color:grey;">Hi there, I'm Manikant Singh 👋</P>

-`I'm a Student, Full-Stack Developer, and Data Science enthusiast!` `Over 3000 lines of code in Javascript and 1000 lines of code in python and going`
+`I'm a Student, Full-Stack Developer, and Data Science enthusiast!` ` I have written over 3000 lines of code in Javascript and 1000 lines of code in python and going`